zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_attestation_integration_guide.rst

       implementation of APIs, retrieval of claims and token creation.
     - ``attest_token.c``: Implements the token creation function such as start and finish token creation and adding claims to the token.
-    - ``attestation_key.c``: Get the attestation key from platform layer and register it to the TF-M Crypto service for further usage.
+    - ``attestation_key.c``: Get the asymmetric attestation key from platform layer and register it to the TF-M Crypto service for further usage.
     - ``tfm_attestation.c``: Implements the SPM abstraction layer, and bind the attestation service to the SPM implementation in TF-M project.
     - ``tfm_attestation_secure_api.c``: Implements the secure API layer to